Interview with THÜNNDRESS

 Who decided to go on with the band and why did you change the band's name into Thünndress?
 I think you were already known in the scene with the first name, so now is it like a fresh start?

 There was never a decision to go on with the band because this band just won’t go away like that.
 Simply put, it will keep on going until either one of us is no longer capable of performing… either I can no longer sing or Nuno can’t play the guitar.
-We hope Styxx and Daemon can also hang in with us for the long run.
-Giving up is not an option that’s there to be taken.

 As for the name change, there were a couple of reasons why we’ve decided to do it.
 It was a process that Nuno started at the beginning of 2019 but he didn’t tell me right away.
 If I recall correctly, he had been thinking about all that happened to us and the band and wanted a break from that.
 So yes, you could say he was looking for a fresh start.
 Also, we were already in a different state of mind from when we picked the name THE UNHOLY and so it started to make less sense to him.